cb2060/scilib/talk.md

 ## What can you do with Python libraries

-*This year’s Nobel Prize in economics was awarded to a Python convert*
+*The 2018 Nobel Prize in economics was awarded to a Python convert*
 <img height=200 src="https://cms.qz.com/wp-content/uploads/2018/10/Paul-Romer-Jupyter.jpg?quality=75&strip=all&w=1600&h=901">